Physics-of-Data/obsidian-editor/docs/QUICK-START.md

-# Obsieditor.sh Quick Start Guide
+# obseditor Quick Start Guide

 ## Overview

-This toolset allows you to edit markdown files from anywhere on your filesystem using Obsidian, while keeping the files and their attachments in their original locations.
+This toolset allows you to edit markdown files from anywhere on your filesystem using *Obsidian*, while keeping the files and their attachments in their original locations.

 ## Installation

-1. Place `Obsieditor.sh` in `/storage/develop/utils/obsidian-editor/`
+1. Place `obseditor` in `/storage/develop/utils/obsidian-editor/`
-2. Make it executable: `chmod +x Obsieditor.sh`
+2. Make it executable: `chmod +x obseditor`
 3. Copy `Sync Attachments.md` to `~/obsidian/default/Templates/`
-4. Configure Templater hotkey (see below)
+4. Configure *Templater* hotkey (see below)

 ## Basic Workflow